 The holidays are fast approaching and with them comes the hustle and bustle of shopping, baking, family time…more family time…sometimes throw in a little bit of the flu and your holidays have gone from cheerful to humbug in just a few days!
 In my house, it takes a lot of planning and organization to pull off a happy holiday season!
 I thought I would share a few tips and tricks to help ensure your spirit keeps shining brightly all the way into the new year!

 Please remember that while Martha Stewart may be one awesome decorator, you do NOT have to live up to her standards…or your mother’s, mother in law’s, or neighbors!
 You do not have to carve ice sculptures in the shape of angels or grow your own potatoes to enjoy the holiday with your family!

 Are you into the food?
 The decorating?
 Organizing the office Christmas party?
 Since you really CAN’T do it all, prioritize and decide what is right for your family.

 They get to decide where the stuffed Santa gets to sit and which door knocker goes on their own bedroom door.
 Sure, your cookies might look a little lopsided and you may not have perfectly matching candles on your dining room table but it gives them a great sense of accomplishment to know they helped!

-Whether you are going to go carolling with your church’s youth group, bake cookies for the old folks home, volunteer at a food pantry, or buy a gift for the giving tree at your child’s school, take time to remember those who are less fortunate this season.
+Whether you are going to go caroling with your church’s youth group, bake cookies for the old folks’ home, volunteer at a food pantry, or buy a gift for the giving tree at your child’s school, take time to remember those who are less fortunate this season.
 And this is something that children absolutely should help you do!
 Lead by example…to teach them to care for others, they should see their parents caring for others as well!

 My children have a tendency to open up the big holiday toy catalog and go hog wild with requests but I tell them to narrow it down to the things they REALLY want.
 If they expect you to hunt down 25 gifts, that puts a lot of pressure on YOU and your wallet!
 Find toys that will keep them engaged and busy on Christmas day so that maybe you will have time for a nap!

 No matter how you plan on spreading holiday cheer this season, remember that this time of year is special.
 It is a special time to make memories with your family, to help the less fortunate, to bake treats you would normally cross off your menu because they are too decadent.
 I

-Diane has a Bachelor’s degree in Microbiology with a Minor in Health Management and Policy.
-She spent many years working in cancer research, academics, and biotechnology.
+Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
+She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
-She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging as a way to share this knowledge with others.
+She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.